adamierymenko/fenc/README.md

 The key is read from a file or from the command line (see security section below) and is then hashed by being self-encrypted with Salsa20.
 Then a random 64-bit IV is generated and is prepended to the output.
 At the end a checksum is encrypted and written so you can tell if you got the key right on decrypt.

 It's only 323 lines of C code and should compile on almost anything.
 It's missing code to generate a good random IV on Windows, so if someone wants to build it there they can do a ~~fucking~~ pull request and add it.
+Right now it will work on Windows but will just use the clock.
+For the IV this is technically okay but it's better to use strong randomness for crypto stuff as a rule.

 ### Security